Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Acknowledgments

 \section{Acknowledgments}

-The author thanks the LISA mission team and the gravitational wave community for their work on LISA science requirements and data analysis frameworks that informed this study.
+The author thanks the LISA mission team and the gravitational-wave community for their work on LISA science requirements and data analysis frameworks that informed this study.
 Special appreciation goes to the developers of PyTorch, NumPy, SciPy, scikit-learn, and other open-source libraries that enabled this research.

-The author also acknowledges the gravitational wave community for developing the theoretical foundations and analysis methods that motivated this work, particularly the development of template-free anomaly detection approaches for gravitational wave data.
+The author also acknowledges the gravitational-wave community for developing the theoretical foundations and analysis methods that motivated this work, particularly the development of template-free anomaly detection approaches for gravitational-wave data.